Renvyle Beach, Co Galway_Web Size

 A post shared by Isobel Marinot-Wood (@marinotmillinery) on

 If you’re looking for a more quiet spot off the beaten track, Eyrephort is your place.
 Ten minutes from Clifden, Eyrephort Beach is located at the end of the famous Sky Road and faces the islands of Inishturbot and Inishturk South.
+The remains of a Viking Warrior buried in the Viking warrior custom, with a sword and spearhead was discovered here in 1947.

 This is the perfect spot to just take a moment and breathe.